The field of Positive Psychology.

-I love the field of Positive Psychology because they’re always embarking on new research along the lines of “What’s more powerful, Hope or Gratitude?”
-I mean, just scanning their article titles gives me a spark.
+I love the field of Positive Psychology because they’re curious about questions like, “What’s more powerful, Hope or Gratitude?”
+I mean, just scanning the titles gives me a spark.

 I recently read an article on the art of savoring, which I feel compelled to share.
 The authors (Fred Bryant and Joseph Veroff, 2007) contend that it’s not good enough to stop and smell the roses.
 We need to learn to stop and “really savor the experience of the roses.”